Internet Banking Agreement and Electronic Funds Transfer Agreement and Disclosure

-You can cancel the Internet Banking services at any time by notifying us in writing at our address noted above, or calling us at 410-546-1101 at the Internet Banking Department.
+You can cancel the Internet Banking services at any time by notifying us in writing at our address noted above or calling us at 410-546-1101.
 The cancellation will not take effect until we receive the notice and have a reasonable time to act on it.
-We may cancel all or any one of the services without notice to you if you do not access or process a transaction for a three month period, or for security reasons.
+We may cancel all or any one of the services without notice to you if you do not access or process a transaction for a three-month period, or for security reasons.
 Once the cancellation by you or us takes effect, we will not complete any transaction initiated through the Internet Banking services (for example, recurring transfers or pending Bill Pay transactions.)
 The cancellation by you or us will not affect any of your obligations under this Agreement.

 The Bank may modify the Agreement from time to time.
 We may notify you by mail or e-mail.
 The revised Agreement shall be effective at the earliest date allowed by applicable law.